 Then, it’s time to remove the upholstered top.

 Last, it’s time to add some color to this updated Art Deco dressing table makeover.
-If you saw the oak pedestal table I made over a few weeks ago, you can see I used this color.
+If you saw the oak pedestal table I made over a few weeks ago, you can see I use this color.

 Finally, after my small stent of DIY fun, my updated Art Deco dressing table is ready to go.

 It has a fresh, new vibe that really brings it to life, don’t you think?
 I’m excited with the outcome.
-Not only does this piece make a statement, it is solid and built to last.
+Not only does this piece make a statement, but it is also solid and built to last.

 Likewise, the lines really draw your eye into that huge 44″ mirror.
 Not to mention, staging such a huge beauty is hard! haha.
 Then, on the other hand, you have new upholstery that is reminiscent of the old.
 Also, it’s protected by Scotchguard as well.

-If you’d like to make this vintage beauty a part of your home story, you can find it and more available in my online shop.
+With that in mind, if you’d like to make this vintage beauty a part of your home story, you can find it and more available in my online shop.